Destiel: Background

 The American television series Supernatural first aired in 2005 as part of a trend of fantasy shows targeted at teenagers.
 The show features the brothers Sam and Dean Winchester hunting supernatural beings.
-Castiel is an angel introduced in season four episode one "Lazarus Rising", in which he rescued Dean by pulling him out of Hell.
+Castiel is an angel introduced in the Season 4 premiere, "Lazarus Rising", in which he rescued Dean by pulling him out of Hell.
 From this episode, fans wanted the two characters to become romantically involved with each other.
 Castiel became a series regular after appearing in the fourth season, and was viewed as the fan favorite character independently of the ship.

-The show had very few queer characters, with most of them were minor roles.
+The show had very few queer characters, and most of them were minor roles.
 An exception was Charlie Bradbury (Felicia Day), who lead to further encouragement of the show to introduce more queer characters.
-However, in the years following Supernaturals premiere, television series with explicitly queer characters, such as Glee and Teen Wolf, began airing, leading to greater acceptance of queer main characters.
+In the years following Supernaturals premiere, television series with explicitly queer characters, such as Glee and Teen Wolf, began airing, leading to greater acceptance of queer main characters.
 As a result, fans began to believe that a ship between two men, such as Destiel, could become canon.